주메뉴 바로가기 본문으로 바로가기

 What losses and opportunity costs will the organization absorb if this problem is left unresolved?

-This problem definition toolkit is built on a logic structure field-tested across real client engagements.
+This problem definition toolkit draws on practical insights from real client engagements and organizes them into a structure you can apply to your own reports.
 Every component is designed so you can apply it to your next report immediately.

 Slide Notes with Practical Guidance